This article originally appeared on VICE Canada.

 Growing up in Vancouver, we never had snow days—it was never even cold enough for me to own a parka.
 The ocean generally keeps the city's temperatures from getting too hot or too cold, though in recent years things have gotten a little kooky out there.

 Moving to Toronto was my first experience with a true Canadian winter.
-I came straight here from Guatemala, where I’d been travelling, so I got out of Pearson airport wearing only flip-flops.
+I came straight here from Guatemala, where I’d been traveling, so I got out of Pearson airport wearing only flip-flops.
 I’d lost my actual shoes on the last leg of the trip.
-It was mid-January, and around -25 C with the windchill.
-Within a couple of minutes of walking outside my feet began to hurt.
+It was mid January, and around negative 13 degrees with the windchill.
+Within a couple of minutes walking outside, my feet began to hurt.
 I almost stopped to take a photo of them in the snow, but I was genuinely concerned I was going to get frostbite.
 My toes burned for a week every time I took a shower.

 Although I found Toronto to be pretty cold at times, I noticed that wasn’t a sentiment I could express without getting an unreasonable amount of bitter snark in return.